kottans/kottans-course-bootstrap/README.md

 Happy emails would be about date and time of first lesson, place, prerequisites.

 ### Setting up courses

+To actually setup courses, you will need to setup
+1. Group chat or other means of communication
+2. Progress tracking / group list
+3. Calendar

+#### Group chat

+In the past we had experience with using skype and [gitter](http://gitter.im/kottans) for text communication.
+It's useful to ask a question (btw, you are welcome to ask questions related to this document or any other in [our main channel](http://gitter.im/kottans/kottans.github.io)), make an announcement, share link / code snippet (whether that's during lecture or in spare time).
+We did experiment with using slack, but that wasn't too successful.
+All these would be free (or have free plans), but they might have downside to them (limited history, sync across devices, limited number of participants in private channel).

 ### Homework tracking / check / feedback
 ### Running the course / workshops
+4. Set up recording / airing of lectures
 ### Tracking progress
 ### Gathering course feedback
 Getting feedback is generally a good idea.